A lot or a little?

 Early episodes were self-contained genre parodies, since the cartoon was initially seen as a short-lived effort.
 But as the series progressed and it started to look like there was long-term potential, some continuity began to creep in.
 Plot lines developed that required attention and, strangely, a sense of caring.

-Families can talk about why networks air cartoon series that aren't intended for kids.
+Families can talk about why networks air cartoon series like The Venture Bros. that aren't intended for kids.
 Why do people automatically tend to associate animation with children?
 Is that assumption as strong now as it used to be?
 What are the differences between cartoons made for kids and those aimed at adults?